I write about toxins in our food and air but what about social media?

 You can buy puzzle books with a variety of puzzles to test the brain.

-It’s definitely better than wasting brain cells staring at a screen.
+It’s better than wasting brain cells staring at a screen.

 5. Exercise

-It may not sound like fun, but you’re going to feel so much better after doing exercise.
+It may not sound like fun, but you’re going to feel so much better after exercising.

 Try yoga, a short interval workout, or this 4-minute workout that Zach Bush recommends.